kogakure/website-11ty-stefanimhoff.de/src/posts/2015/motivational-video.md

 title: Motivational Video
 author: Stefan Imhoff
 date: 2015-08-14T18:15:00+00:00
-description: Last week I found a really inspirational film on YouTube, focusing on Motivation.
-But because it was poorly quoted, I tried to find the quotes and fix the issue.
+description: Last week I found an inspirational film on YouTube, focusing on Motivation.
+But because it was poorly quoted, I tried to find the quotes and resolve the issue.
 tags:
   - film
 ---